German police probe failed Greenpeace Euro 2020 protest | DW | 16.06.2021

 Debris fell from the stadium roof, narrowly missing French coach Didier Deschamps.

-The parachute bore the "Kick out oil" in protest against tournament sponsor,Volkswagen.
+The parachute bore the words "Kick out oil" to protest tournament sponsorVolkswagen.

 Greenpeace apologized, saying it was "never our intention to disrupt the game or cause injury.
 We hope that no one is seriously injured."